open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 ### Work In Progress (WIP) goes in a 'Pull Request'

-If Issues are for discussions, then [Pull Requests](https://github.com/wScottSh/zelda-archaeology/pulls) are where we keep our actual work that's in progress.
+If Issues are for discussions, then [Pull Requests](https://github.com/wScottSh/zelda-archaeology/pulls) are where we keep track of our actual work that's in progress.
 Transparency is key in an open source project, and keeping drafts visible for review is a great way to embrace that idea.

 Once your drafts are ready for submission, a simple change in a dropdown menu tells contributors that you're ready to have your contribution reviewed and merged into the rest of the project.